 When is my car due a service?

+Knowing how often you should service your car can be confusing.
 As a rule of thumb, you should think about servicing your car every 12,000 miles or every 12 months, whichever comes first.

 - An interim service